worldcoin/orb-software/README.md

 Open source software for [the orb][inside-orb].

-See the releases page and [the changelog](CHANGELOG.md) for more info.

 ## Contributing

 We plan to accept contributions at a later date, but do not have bandwidth to review PRs